• Key supplier to the NHS

 hospital physio room

 In acute care, physiotherapists work with patients to prevent further physical decline and maintain their current level of function.
-This can involve exercises to improve breathing, circulation, and muscle strength.
+This can involve physiotherapy chair exercises to improve breathing, circulation, and muscle strength.
 Patients may also receive training on how to safely move themselves around and prevent falls.

 Rehabilitation physiotherapy involves more intensive exercises and therapies to help patients regain their strength, mobility, and independence.
-This can include exercises to improve balance and coordination, as well as specialized treatments such as hydrotherapy or electrotherapy.
+This can include exercises to improve balance and coordination, as well as specialised treatments such as hydrotherapy or electrotherapy.

 Physio Centres and Gyms